CodeX1111/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script that creates a directory inside another directory This Move the file betty from /tmp/ to /tmp/my_first_directory This delete the file betty
+This Delete the directory my_first_directory that is in the /tmp directory